Optimal quantization for a probability measure on a nonuniform stretched Sierpi\'{n}ski triangle: Introduction

-In this paper, we have considered a set of three contractive similarity mappings $S_1, S_2, S_3$ on $\D R^2$, such that $S_1(x_1, x_2)=\frac 14 (x_1, x_2)$, $S_2(x_1, x_2)=\frac 14 (x_1, x_2)+\frac 34(1, 0)$, and $S_3(x_1, x_2)=\frac 12 (x_1, x_2)+ \frac 12(\frac 12, \frac {\sqrt{3}}{2})$ for all $(x_1, x_2) \in \D R^2$.
-Let R be the limit set of these contractive mappings.
-We call it as a \tit{nonhomogeneous R-triangle} generated by the contractive mappings $S_1, S_2, S_3$.
-The term `nonhomogeneous' is used to mean that the basic triangles at each level in the construction of the R-triangle are not of equal shape.
-Let $P=\frac 15P\circ S_1^{-1}+\frac 15 P\circ S_2^{-1}+\frac 3 5 P\circ S_3^{-1}$.
-Then, $P$ is a unique Borel probability measure on $\D R^2$ with support the nonhomogeneous R-triangle generated by $S_1, S_2, S_3$.
-We call it as \tit{R-measure} or more specifically \tit{nonhomogeneous R-measure}.
-For this R-measure, in Theorem~\ref{Th1}, we state and prove an induction formula to determine the optimal sets of $n$-means for all $n\geq 2$.
+For the probability measure $P$ with support the nonuniform stretched Sierpi\'{n}ski triangle generated by $S_1, S_2, S_3$, in this paper, in Theorem~\ref{Th1}, we state and prove an induction formula to determine the optimal sets of $n$-means for all $n\geq 2$.
 Once the optimal sets are known, the corresponding quantization errors can easily be obtained.
-We also give some figures to illustrate the locations of the optimal points (see Figure~\ref{Fig1}, Figure~\ref{Fig2} and Figure~\ref{Fig3}).
-In addition, using the induction formula we obtain some results and observations about the optimal sets of $n$-means which are given in Section~4; a tree diagram of the optimal sets of $n$-means for a certain range of $n$ is also given (see Figure~\ref{Fig4}).
+We also give some figures to illustrate the locations of the elements in the optimal sets (see Figure~\ref{Fig1}, Figure~\ref{Fig2} and Figure~\ref{Fig3}).
+In addition, using the induction formula, we obtain some results and observations about the optimal sets of $n$-means which are given in Section~4; a tree diagram of the optimal sets of $n$-means for a certain range of $n$ is also given (see Figure~\ref{Fig4}).